- The Systemic Shift Newsletter

 Composting such extractive ways of being is essential for cultural transformation.

-It allows us to let go of what no longer serves and creates fertile conditions for new cultural patterns to emerge—patterns that nurture life, deepen connection, and center shared purpose.
+It allows us to let go of what no longer serves and creates fertile conditions to nurture life, deepen connection, and center shared purpose.

 Final Thoughts: Systemic Change Efforts Are as Strong as the Nervous Systems That Weave Them